EU may study oil embargo on Iran; China urges calm

 Russia warned against "cranking up a spiral of tension," saying it undermined the chances Iran would cooperate with efforts to ensure it does not build nuclear arms.

 Russia and China have approved four rounds of U.N.
-Security Council sanctions against Iran over its nuclear programme, after working together to blunt tougher Western proposals.
+Security Council sanctions against Iran over its nuclear program, after working together to blunt tougher Western proposals.

 Iran's seaborne trade is already suffering, with shipping companies scaling down or pulling out as the Islamic Republic faces more hurdles in transporting its oil.